-A recent issue of "USA Today" carried a front-page story about people who choose to celebrate Easter in gatherings at home rather than attending a traditional church.
+The newspaper "USA Today" once carried a front-page story about people who choose to celebrate Easter in gatherings at home rather than attending a traditional church.
 They claim that their way of worship is "closer to the original" and by this they mean the early Church described in the New Testament.
 One person is quoted as saying that "if you look at the Bible, the church we have today is nowhere to be found."

 But what does the Bible say about the Church?
 What was the earliest Church like?
 First, we know that its form of worship was not spontaneous and free-form, as some people today assume.
 The Eucharist was central in the time of the apostles, and has remained central in all the centuries since.